 |offset||Core i7||Core 2|

-On recent Intel processors (Sandy Bridge and Nehalem), there is no performance penalty for reading or writing misaligned memory operands.
+On recent Intel processors (Sandy Bridge and Nehalem), there is no performance penalty for reading or writing misaligned memory operands according to Agner Fog.
 There might be more of a difference on some AMD processors, but the busy AMD server I tested showed no measurable penalty due to data alignment.
-It looks like even the data alignment requirements of SSE instructions will be lifted in the future AMD and Intel processors.

-Conclusion: On recent Intel processors, data alignment does not make processing a lot faster.
+My claim: On recent Intel and 64-bit ARM processors, data alignment does not make processing a lot faster.
 It is a micro-optimization.
 Data alignment for speed is a myth.

 Acknowledgement: I am grateful to Owen Kaser for pointing me to the references on this issue.

-Update: Laurent Gauthier provided a counter-example where unaligned access is significantly slower (by 50%).
+Further reading: Laurent Gauthier provided a counter-example where unaligned access is significantly slower (by 50%).
 However, it involves a particular setup where you read words separated by specific intervals.
 Furthermore, it appears that Laurent’s example no longer shows a difference on more recent processors.